 - People in the LGBTQ community who may not have access to an egg

-In 2017, 48% of women who used donor eggs became pregnant
+In 2020, more than 40% of women who used donor eggs had a live birth*

 What women can expect